Thingcoder1/leaphd-programming-language/README.md

-# RealityCheck
+# Ai-Fun
-A GROVER-based fake news detection system bot for reddit
+A reddit bot for interacting with ai currently only uses the GPT-2-1558M model from Openai